jlxip/sexwm/README.md

 The `sexwm` start-up script (`~/.config/sexwm`) can set which mode a window has by default before it's opened.

 **TODO:** Explain how this works.

+## Acknowledgements
+Thanks to:

+- @baskerville for `bspwm`.
+Even though no code is used from it, it's a great project.
+- @mariusae for `cwm`, which really cool ideas.
+No code is used from it either.
+- @dylanaraps for `sowm`, a tiny WM which was very useful to understand the concepts.